RicardoJeronimo/lfcs-practice-exam/README.md

-The script creates files to be used for the exercises at the end in comments:
+The script creates files to be used for the exercises at the end in comments (thanks to u/7lawa for his feedback):

 # Exercises